-People who are trying to lose weight will soon discover one of the unexpected benefits of the process: even a modest drop in weight can lower the risks of health problems related to being overweight or obese, according to a new study.
+People who are trying to lose weight will soon discover one of the unexpected benefits of the process: Even a modest drop in weight can lower the risks of health problems related to being overweight or obese, according to a study published in the journal Cell Metabolism.
 The news may help motivate the millions of Americans who struggle to change their eating habits and increase physical activity.
-There is nothing easy about losing weight, but the study demonstrates that “you get a large bang for your buck with a 5 percent weight loss,” according to the senior author, Samuel Klein of Washington University School of Medicine.
-The study was published in the journal Cell Metabolism.
+There is nothing easy about losing weight, but the study demonstrates that “you get a large bang for your buck with a 5% weight loss,” according to the senior author, Samuel Klein of Washington University School of Medicine.

-Klein and his colleagues compared the health outcomes of obese men and women who lost varying degrees of weight—5, 10 or 15 percent of their body weight.
-They found that losing as little as 5 percent (that’s 7.5 pounds in someone who weighs 150 lbs.) led to significant health benefits.
+Klein and his colleagues compared the health outcomes of obese men and women who lost varying degrees of weight—5, 10 or 15% of their body weight.
+They found that losing as little as 5% (that’s 7.5 pounds in someone who weighs 150 lbs.) led to significant health benefits.
 All of the study participants, even those who only lost a few pounds, showed signs of improvement in insulin-resistant glucose metabolism, which means the ability of the body to process sugar in the blood.
 Insulin resistance is a major risk factor for type 2 diabetes.
 Having diabetes raises the risk for heart disease.
-Participants who lost 10 percent or even 15 percent of their body weight experienced even greater improvements in glucose metabolism.
+Participants who lost 10% or even 15% of their body weight experienced even greater improvements in glucose metabolism.

-Obesity treatment guidelines typically state that people should aim for a weight loss of 5 to 10 percent to achieve health benefits.
+Obesity treatment guidelines typically state that people should aim for a weight loss of 5 to 10% to achieve health benefits.
 But, Klein notes, “It is much easier to achieve a 5 percent weight loss than it is to achieve a 10 percent weight loss.”
-He suggests changing obesity practice guidelines to set the target for weight loss at 5 percent, believing the 5 to 10 percent window “increases the perception of failure” when patients are unable to exceed 5 percent.
+He suggests changing obesity practice guidelines to set the target for weight loss at 5%, believing the 5 to 10 percent window “increases the perception of failure” when patients are unable to exceed 5%.

 “We hope that these findings will encourage obese people to take reasonable steps to watch what they eat and increase their physical activity, because this will translate into a lower risk for diabetes and heart disease,” Klein said.